 So I challenge you: just for a while, stop thinking about the next birthday party, or your next big trip, and think about today.
 Think about the jobs you will do today, and be glad you have jobs to do.
 Enjoy your abilities and your competence as you do them.
 Find ways to improve your skills if you can.
 Appreciate the people you will encounter, and as much as it depends on you, make those encounters positive.
 Savor the beauty you can see and hear and taste and touch and smell.
 Don't miss any of it while thinking about something else.

-- Life is in the bike rides you take or the games you play as a family (or in the time you spend in front of the TV or out shopping).
+- Life is about the bike rides you take or the games you play as a family (or in the time you spend in front of the TV or out shopping).

-Life isn't whatever retailers are currently pushing.
+Life isn't found in whatever retailers are currently pushing.
 Life is in the moments, in daily choices and habits.
 What are you choosing today?